w3c/wai-curricula/content/content-author/forms.md

 * write error messages that communicate the problem by:
   * identifying the field in error
   * specifying the cause of the error
-* suggest fixes for the errors when possible by providing:
+* provide suggestions for fixing the errors when possible by providing:
   * examples of expected input
   * additional guidance for users to understand the required input